 weADAPT undertakes collaborations and projects with a number of Knowledge Partners, all designed to enrich and improve the utility of the weADAPT platform for a diverse audience of users.
-Below is a summary of some of these engagements:
+Below is a summary of some of these engagements, both past and present.

 Climate Knowledge Brokers (CKB) Group

 The Climate Knowledge Brokers (CKB) Group is an emerging alliance of around 50 of the leading global, regional and national knowledge brokers specialising in climate and development information.
 It brings together a diverse set of information players, from international organisations to research institutes, NGOs and good practice networks, and covers the full breadth of climate related themes.
 The focus is on primarily online initiatives, and those that play an explicit knowledge brokerage role, rather than being simply institutional websites.